 BANTAMSPAST to BANTAMSPAST, PO Box 307, SHIPLEY BD18 9BT

-Follow tweets from @RobGrillo @jpdewhirst @bantamspast
+Follow tweets from @jpdewhirst @bantamspast

-LATE TO THE GAME will be the sixth volume in the Bantamspast History Revisited series.
+WOOL CITY RIVALS: A HISTORY IN COLOUR will be the seventh volume in the Bantamspast History Revisited series.
 Between them, the different books provide a definitive record of the origins of sport and professional football in Bradford, its development and historical context through to the modern day.

 By revisiting the evidence the series debunks the myths and superficial narratives that have been told previously.

 The seven titles each address distinct themes and are all original in their coverage.
 They provide a unique collection that is indispensable reading for City supporters wanting to better understand the heritage of their club.